 “You need 34.5 degrees of dorsiflexion for someone to not injure their knee or hip,” Pastuch said.
 “This is an easy way to test that and, if you fail, re-test every six weeks for progress.”

 If you passed, congratulations- you can stop reading this article.
-If you failed on one or both of your ankles, here’s how you go about fixing it.
+If you failed on one or both of your ankles, read on to find out how to go about fixing it.

 ECCENTRIC ANKLE DORSIFLEXION